antaldaniel/ceemid_website/content/authors/daniel_antal/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Founders
+- Data Scientists
 ---

 Daniel Antal is an experienced management consultant who applies a thoroughly professional approach based in economics, finance and data science in his practice.
-As a quantitatively trained financial economist, he uses a variety of sound valuation methods, corporate finance models, forecasting tools and economic impact analysis for my recommendations, and I apply the standards and ethical guidelines of the Chartered Financial Analyst Institute.
+As a quantitatively trained financial economist, he uses a variety of sound valuation methods, corporate finance models, forecasting tools and economic impact analysis for his recommendations, and applies the [standards and ethical guidelines](https://www.cfainstitute.org/en/ethics-standards/ethics/code-of-ethics-standards-of-conduct-guidance) of the Chartered Financial Analyst Institute.